adigitoleo/vim-mellow-statusline/README.md

 ## Features

 - Shortened buffer path with optional buffer number
-- Fully configurable colors and mode indicators
+- Fully configurable mode indicators (and their colors)
 - Simple diagnostics included: mixed-indentation and trailing whitespace warnings
+- Buffer and visual selection word counts for text and markdown files (or a custom list of filetypes)
 - Integration with [ALE] or builtin NeoVim 0.8+ diagnostics API to display linter/LSP diagnostics
 - Integration with [vim-fugitive] or [gitsigns.nvim] to display git HEAD name
 - Integration with [gitsigns.nvim] to display git file status (NeoVim only)